camel-ai/crab/README.md

 * Define the environment by integrating several actions together.

 📐 Novel Benchmarking Suite
-* Define tasks and the corresponding evlauators in an intuitive Python-native way.
+* Define tasks and the corresponding evaluators in an intuitive Python-native way.
 * Introduce a novel graph evaluator method providing fine-grained metrics.

 ## Installation